hutchgrant/react-boilerplate/docs/README_DOCKER.md

 session.
 You can create your own tokenSecret, cookieKey and sessionKey.
 The redirectDomain is the location of the application itself(seperate from the API).
 By default the API is on port 5000 and the application(redirectDomain) is on port 3000 of the localhost.
-On production you should use https://yoursite.com
+In production you should use https://yoursite.com

 edit <strong>./config/dev.env</strong> with your API credentials